litmuschaos/litmus-python/README.md

-# LitmusPy:
+# Litmus-python:

 - This repo consists of Litmus Chaos Experiments written in python.
-The examples in this repo are good indicators of how to construct the experiments in python: complete with steady state checks, chaosresult generation, chaos injection etc.., post chaos checks, create events and reports for observability and configure sinks for these.
+The examples in this repo are good indicators of how to construct the experiments in python: complete with steady state checks, chaosresult generation, chaos injection, post chaos checks, create events and reports for observability and configure sinks for these.

 **NOTE**